Pass data from page to page

 How to use

-The kit stores data from inputs using the name
+The kit stores data from answers that users give in a prototype using the name attribute of the input.

-For example, if you have this input:
+For example, when a user enters their first name you could have this input:

 {{ govukInput({